Benefits & Leave 16 min

 • Is there a smoke detector?

-• Is the space heater or radiator far enough away from anything flammable?
+• Are space heaters or radiators far enough away from anything flammable?

-Align with your remote employees to confirm that they are working from a safe environment, so you can protect your business and your remote team members.
+Check in with your remote employees to confirm that they are working in a safe environment, so you can protect your business as well as your remote team members.

 Best practices for using workers’ comp for remote companies

-2. Assess the situation: Get the facts from the employee.
+Get the facts from the employee, using your company’s standard injury report form.
 Ask them for all the relevant details, including what happened, the cause of the injury or ailment, and where and when it happened.
 If it was an accident, ask if there were any witnesses.

-3. Report the incident: The employee should report the incident immediately to their manager, who, in turn, should report it an HR professional.
+The employee should report the incident immediately to their manager, who, in turn, should report it to an HR professional.
 Document the incident and report it to your insurance provider within 24 hours.

-4. File the claim: Complete a workers’ compensation claim and ask the employee to compile their evidence.
-They may also need to submit proof of their medical bills or rehabilitation costs.
+Prepare a workers’ compensation claim.
+Ask the employee to compile their evidence, which may include their medical bills or rehabilitation costs.
 Then, submit all of this information to your insurance carrier.

 Do workers’ compensation laws vary by country?

-Remote makes it easy to stay compliant with labor laws no matter where your employees live and work.
-We take care of payroll, benefits, taxes, and local legal compliance so you can focus on growing your business.
+Remote can help you manage workers’ comp and other benefits for your employees around the world.
+Remote’s HR Management platform can also take care of payroll, taxes, and compliance challenges, so you can focus on growing your business.
 Contact us today to learn more about our global employment solutions.

 Start hiring with Remote, the new standard in global HR